 GeneCards Summary for FADS1 Gene

 FADS1 (Fatty Acid Desaturase 1) is a Protein Coding gene.
 Diseases associated with FADS1 include Lipid Metabolism Disorder and Best Vitelliform Macular Dystrophy.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and alpha-linolenic acid (ALA) metabolism.
+Among its related pathways are alpha-linolenic (omega3) and linoleic (omega6) acid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and heme binding.
 An important paralog of this gene is FADS2.

 UniProtKB/Swiss-Prot Summary for FADS1 Gene